tannewt/wa-law.org/bill/2021-22/sb/5368/S2.PL/README.md

 11. The board must implement policies and procedures designed to maximize local government consideration of other funds to finance local infrastructure.

 12. **The provisions in subsection (2) of this section do not apply to a county, city, or town applying for grants and loans under this chapter for projects that support broadband services where such grants and loans will assist the county, city, or town with economic development, disaster resiliency and response, adaptation to public health emergencies such as pandemics, and emergency management.**

+## Section 5
+> This section adds a new section to an existing chapter [43.160](/rcw/43_state_government—executive/43.160_economic_development—public_facilities_loans_and_grants.md).
+Here is the [modified chapter](rcw/43_state_government—executive/43.160_economic_development—public_facilities_loans_and_grants.md) for context.

+The board is prohibited from considering whether a county, city, or town is compliant with chapter 36.70A RCW when considering applications for broadband funding.

+## Section 6
+> This section adds a new section to an existing chapter [80.36](/rcw/80_public_utilities/80.36_telecommunications.md).
+Here is the [modified chapter](rcw/80_public_utilities/80.36_telecommunications.md) for context.

+The commission is prohibited form considering whether a county, city, or town is compliant with chapter 36.70A RCW when considering applications for broadband funding.

+## Section 7
+> This section adds a new section to an existing chapter [43.330](/rcw/43_state_government—executive/43.330_department_of_commerce.md).
+Here is the [modified chapter](rcw/43_state_government—executive/43.330_department_of_commerce.md) for context.

+The department is prohibited from considering whether a county, city, or town is compliant with chapter 36.70A RCW when considering applications for broadband funding.